codelv/solarpi/readme.md

 If you see a 502 Bad gateway page make sure the solarpi-web service is up and running.

+### Logs

-Check logs using `journalctl -f solarpi-web.service` and `journalctl -f solarpi-monitor.service`.
+Check logs using `journalctl -f -u solarpi-web.service` and `journalctl -f -u solarpi-monitor.service`.

+### Restart/stop/start

+You can stop, start, or restart the service(s) using.

+`sudo system solarpi-web restsart`

+### DB backup/restore

+The database is located at `/opt/solar-pi/solarpi.db`.
+You can simply copy this file to back it up and replace it (stop the services first) to restore a backup.

+## Troubleshooting

+It appears the raspberry pi has bad RF coexistence with when using BT and wifi.

+I had lots of connectivity issues with a raspberry pi zero 2 w.
+After switching to a raspberry pi 3 and using ethernet instead of wifi the bluetooth connectivity problems have gone away and bluetooth updates much more rapidly.